-- It depends on the customer
+- It depends on the location and customer

 As if all that wasn’t enough, it also depends on the time of the season, your current workload, the competitiveness of the bid, and many other factors that can change from week to week and job to job.

 There’s really only one thing that doesn’t “Depend”… It MUST make sense for your company, right now.

 “What should I charge?” is only a starting point for a much larger discussion.
 Asking someone with years of experience is little better than asking any stranger on the street, unless they also understand your company, your local market, and even your goals in business.

 We boil it down to 4 things we think you can’t get away from: